-Students who wish to change programs should meet with an advisor.
-Students must meet the entry requirements if specified of the new major.
+Students who wish to change majors should meet with a faculty/academic advisor.
+Students must meet the entry requirements of the new major.
 Students receiving financial aid should check with the Financial Aid Office before changing their major.

 To change majors, students must follow these procedures.